Sun Light (Directional)

 Diving Deeper

-The latest sun light API Reference can be found as part of the as directional lighting.
+The latest sun light API Reference can be found as part of the World API Reference herearrow-up-right as directional lighting.